-California really does have everything, in the same state that has the tallest mountain in the US, Hollywood and some of the oldest living trees in the world also sits the strange and awesome fully Danish town known as Solvang.
-Only a short distance off Highway 101, Solvang is a fantastic place to visit and a great spot for a weekend getaway, here is my list of things you must explore, eat and stay at while there.
+California really does have everything.
+In the same state that has the tallest mountain in the US, Hollywood, and some of the oldest living trees in the world, also sits the strange and remarkable thoroughly Danish town known as Solvang.
+Only a short distance off Highway 101, Solvang is a fantastic place to visit and an excellent spot for a weekend getaway, here is my list of things you must explore, eat and stay at while there.

 Mortenson’s Danish Bakery